 Different from the single-mode fiber coupler, since the polarization-maintaining fiber coupler is made of polarization-maintaining fiber, it has an index extinction ratio to evaluate its polarization-maintaining performance.

 The high extinction ratio is the ratio of the optical power transmitted along the main axis X and the polarization axis Y at the output port of the polarization-maintaining fiber coupler.
-It reflects the degree of polarization-maintaining of the linearly polarized light by the coupler.
+It reflects the degree of polarization-maintaining of the linearly polarized light by the pm fiber coupler.
 Therefore, polarization-maintaining fiber couplers are mainly used in fiber optic sensors, such as fiber optic gyroscopes, fiber optic hydrophones, and fiber optic current sensors.
 It is one of the basic components that constitute a high-precision fiber sensor.

 The polarization maintaining fiber coupler is mainly made of single-mode fiber.
 The manufacturing process of this type of coupler is simple and the cost is low.
 However, because it does not have the polarization maintaining function, the birefringence caused by the external disturbance will cause zero drift of the fiber sensor and signal fading, resulting in unstable performance of the coupler.